hi-im-phillip/spring-cert-prep/README.md

 ### <span style="color: #99ff99;">6.
 Which Http methods does rest use?</span>

-HTTP Get - used to implement read operations - fetch existing resource or list of resources HTTP Post - used to implement Create operations - adding new element HTTP put - used to implement create or update operations - bulk update or update existing resource HTTP patch - partial update of existing resource of the system, for example, when wanting to update only first name HTTP delete - delete existing resource
+HTTP GET - used to implement read operations - fetch existing resource or list of resources HTTP POST - used to implement Create operations - adding new element HTTP PUT - used to implement create or update operations - bulk update or update existing resource HTTP PATCH - partial update of existing resource of the system, for example, when wanting to update only first name HTTP DELETE - delete existing resource

 ### <span style="color: #99ff99;">7.
 What is an HttpMessageConverter?</span>

-Its a interface used by Spring to convert data between different formats.
+It's a interface used by Spring to convert data between different formats.

 Rest client can specify expected format in which data should be retrieved by usage of Accept Header (application/json).
 Client can also specify format in which data will be send by usage of Content-Type Header, for example Content-Type: application/xml

 Request mapping contains produces and consumes fields which can be used to specify MediaType which method can handle.

 ### <span style="color: #99ff99;">8.
-Yes, Rest is normally stateless.</span>
+Yes, REST is normally stateless.</span>

 Stateless basic constraint for RESTful architecture.